Skip to main content

 Tax Evasion Penalties and Other Consequences

-However, when you attempt to avoid the assessment or payment taxes owed by using illegal means, you may face criminal charges for Tax evasion.
-Common examples of tax evasion include: not declaring all your income, deliberately overstating expenses or deductions, or attempting to avoid detection by failing to file tax returns when you have taxable income.
+However, when you attempt to avoid the assessment or payment of taxes owed by using illegal means, you may face criminal charges for tax evasion.
+Common examples of tax evasion include: failing to report income, deliberately overstating expenses or deductions, or not filing income tax returns when you have taxable income.

 Tax Evasion Penalties

-There’s a long list of potential penalties and consequences for tax evasion.
-Paying your taxes is a better deal than having any of the following happen to you.
+There is a long list of potential penalties and consequences for tax evasion.
+Just reporting your income and paying your tax liability will almost always cost you significantly less money than any of the following outcomes.

-If you act with the purpose of avoiding or defeating any tax owed to the IRS, you could be fined up to $250,000.
-Even if you’re not formally charged with tax evasion, you will be assessed fines if you file your return more than 60 days after the due date.
-The failure-to-file penalty is 10 times more than the failure-to-pay penalty.
-So the IRS recommends that even if you can’t pay in full, you should file your tax return and pay as much as you can.
+If you act with the intention of avoiding or defeating any tax owed to the IRS, you could be fined up to $250,000.
+Even if you're not formally charged with tax evasion, you will be assessed fines if you file your return more than 60 days after the due date.
+The failure-to-file penalty is up to 10 times more than the failure-to-pay penalty.
+The IRS recommends that even if you can't pay in full, you should file your tax return and pay as much as possible.

 Pay Interest